Alicja-Malinowska/ColourPerfect-e-commerce/testing.md

 The coverage for the basket app is 96%.
 All the python files written by me within the basket app have 100% coverage except for the views.py file with 89% coverage.

 The code that is not covered is validation for colour and quantity.
 The not covered validation is only needed if the user interacts with the website skipping its frontend, for example puts invalid colour (not hex) in the post request.
-Hower, with frontend this is impossible because the user chooses from displayed colours and, since it's a POST request, this is not sent via URL.
+However, with frontend this is impossible because the user chooses from displayed colours and, since it's a POST request, this is not sent via URL.
 For these reasons I thought testing this part was redundant.

 #### Models